-For whatever reason, boys in traditional schools have obvious indicators when they’re not thriving.
+For whatever reason, boys in conventional schools have obvious indicators when they’re not thriving.
 Perhaps they have internalized the cultural message that, as a boy, they are allowed and expected to be a leader, and that directly opposes the message of school.

-This is not to say that boys don’t need to be pulled out of traditional schools in favor of learner-centered models like The Open School.
+This is not to say that boys don’t need to be pulled out of conventional schools in favor of learner-centered models like The Open School.
 They do need it — desperately.
 The thing is, girls need it desperately too.
 However, because girls’ indicators are not blaring, parents often don’t see the need until it’s too late.

-Parents tell me that their daughter is “doing fine” in her traditional school, or even that she’s happy and thriving.
+Parents tell me that their daughter is “doing fine” in her conventional school, or even that she’s happy and thriving.
 She is getting good grades, is appreciated by her teachers, and even does her homework without too much complaining.
 The system seems to suit her.

 The thing is, girls struggle in school just as often as boys.
 They’re just better at hiding it.
 Recent studies indicate that ADHD occurs in girls almost as often as boys, but that it often goes undiagnosed in girls because the symptoms are different.
 While ADHD tends to manifest in boys as hyperactivity, it is more likely to manifest in girls as depression, eating disorders, and suicide.